Comparative e-backtests for general risk measures

 The main contribution of this paper is four-fold.
-First, we characterize all possible forms of e-values for a single-dimensional standard e-test (Theorem \ref{thm:1d}) and obtain the corresponding e-processes for standard e-backtests (Theorem \ref{thm:iden}) for general identifiable risk measures in Section \ref{sec:stand}.
-Differently from \cite{WWZ25} where only the regulatory risk measure ES is of interest, we define both regulatory risk measures and statistics.
-We find that for a Bayes pair, rejections can also be obtained with guaranteed consistency, when the regulatory risk measures are correctly forecasted but the statistics are mis-specified (Proposition \ref{prop:bayes2}).
-Second, we provide model-free sequential comparative e-backtesting procedures to financial regulatory practice in Section \ref{sec:com}.
-Moreover, we introduce weak dominance (Definition \ref{def:dominance}) in comparative e-backtests to deal with the issue that the null hypotheses are too easy to be rejected.
-The issue happens with most of the tests for conditional dominance including \cite{AGSZ24}.
-Based on the concept of weak dominance, we propose a modification to the existing three-zone approach \citep{NZ17} for comparative backtests in Section \ref{sec:traffic}.
-The modified method yields significantly more conclusions than existing comparative backtesting approaches.
+First, we develop a model-free sequential framework for comparative e-backtests of elicitable risk measures for financial regulatory practice (Section \ref{sec:com}).
+We construct e-processes for comparative backtests based on scoring functions and propose procedures that remain valid under sequential monitoring (Theorem \ref{thm:elic}).
+In particular, we introduce the notion of weak dominance and propose a modification of the existing three-zone approach of \cite{NZ17}, which yields more informative conclusions in comparative backtesting.
+Second, as a technical building block for the comparative framework, we characterize possible forms of e-values for standard e-tests of identifiable risk measures (Theorem \ref{thm:1d}) and construct the associated e-processes for standard e-backtests (Theorem \ref{thm:iden}).
 Third, we examine several technical details for our e-backtesting method, including Type-I error, error rate control for multiple testing problems, consistency, and choosing betting processes (Section \ref{sec:con}).
 The technical results we get are important for the rationality of the proposed backtesting procedures.
-Fourth, we demonstrate detailed standard and comparative backtesting procedures for common risk measures, including VaR, ES and expectiles, in our numerical studies (Sections \ref{sec:simulation} and \ref{sec:real}), serving as examples for practical manipulations in financial regulation.
-Additional assumptions, examples, and all proofs are provided in Appendix \ref{app:sec:tech}, while further numerical simulations and data analysis results are presented in Appendix \ref{app:sec:num}.
+Fourth, we demonstrate detailed standard and comparative backtesting procedures for common risk measures, including VaR, ES and expectiles, in our numerical studies (Sections \ref{sec:time_series} and \ref{sec:real}), serving as examples for practical manipulations in financial regulation.
+Additional assumptions, examples, and all proofs are provided in Appendix \ref{app:sec:tech}.
+Further numerical simulations and data analysis results are presented in Appendix \ref{app:sec:num}.